Vela/Guides/style/README.md

 -----------
 ### Rails

-* Use the [deprecate module] in Rails to deprecate code.
-Make
+* Use the [deprecate module] in Rails to deprecate methods.
-* Also a readable comment in the code, if you are not going to generate a warning

 [deprecate module]: http://apidock.com/rails/v3.2.8/Module/deprecate